A recent report published in the Straits Times showed that 1 in 3 Singaporeans have snoring problems and Obstructive Sleep Apnea (OSA).

 - severity of Sleep Apnea (disease) as noted on the sleep test

-The severity of OSA can be classified according to the AHI and lowest oxygen saturation level (LSAT).
+The severity of obstructive sleep apnea can be classified according to the AHI and lowest oxygen saturation level (LSAT).

 The severity is usually graded as the worst of the two.